Report: Comparing models of collaborative journalism

 “While lessons are still being learned, collaborative journalism has evolved from experiment to common practice.”

 In her research, Stonbely focused on cooperative arrangements, formal and informal, between two or more news and information organizations which aim to supplement each group’s resources and maximize the impact of the content produced.

 She separates various kinds of collaboration by comparing levels of integration versus time, which, when viewed on a matrix, creates six models of collaborative journalism:

 Millions of dollars are being poured into such collaborative reporting projects and cooperative arrangements around the world.
 According to the Center’s report, for example, the Corporation for Public Broadcasting has put nearly $32 million dollars into funding 29 local and regional partnerships as of earlier this year — and that number is still growing.

 The full paper, titled “Comparing Models of Collaborative Journalism,” and its associated tip sheets — one for each model Stonbely identifies, plus the master matrix — are available for download on collaborativejournalism.org.

-Today’s release of the white paper follows the Center’s first Collaborative Journalism Summit, held in May 2017, and its open call for collaborative reporting projects that awarded six grants of $7,000 each.
-The Center intends to continue collecting case studies, research and best practices related to collaborative journalism on its website collaborativejournalism.org, including the launch early next year of a database of collaborative projects.
+The release of the white paper followed the Center’s first Collaborative Journalism Summit, held in May 2017, and its open call for collaborative reporting projects that awarded six grants of $7,000 each.
+The Center has continued collecting case studies, research and best practices related to collaborative journalism at collaborativejournalism.org.
+The following year, the Center launched a database of collaborative projects.
 Make sure we include your collaboration — use the form below to tell us about it.

 If you’d like more info, feel free to contact the Center for Cooperative Media at email@example.com.